MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/upgrade.md

 ## Step 3: Install the Workplace Care Management dashboard

 The Workplace Care Management dashboard gives you an overall overview where you can track the employee cases.
-More information: [Use the case management dashboard](dashboard-case-management.md).
+More information: [Use the Workplace Care Management dashboard](dashboard-case-management.md).

 To install the Workplace Care Management dashboard, follow the instructions as provided in the [deploy the solution](deploy.md#step-3-configure-and-publish-power-bi-dashboards) article.